Privacy

 GBNI may occasionally have to share some information regarding GB members with service providers such as:

-• GBNI personnel when supervising events may require to be notified of any medical requirements
+• GBNI personnel when supervising events may be required to be notified of any medical requirements

 • District Office Bearers